-Where the Dealer Member utilizes the computerized options margining program of a recognized Exchange an acceptable exchange operating in Canada, the margin requirement produced by such program may be used provided the positions in the Dealer Member's records agree with the positions in the Exchange exchange's computer.
+Where the Dealer Member utilizes the computerized options margining program of an acceptable exchange operating in Canada, the margin requirement produced by such program may be used provided the positions in the Dealer Member's records agree with the positions in the exchange's computer.
 No details of such positions are to be reported if the programs are employed.
-Details of any adjustments made to the margin calculated by an Exchange the exchange's computer-margining program must be provided.
-For the purposes of this paragraph, recognized Exchange means an acceptable exchange operating in Canada is limited to The Montreal Exchange.
+Details of any adjustments made to the margin calculated by the exchange's computer-margining program must be provided.
+For the purposes of this paragraph, an acceptable exchange operating in Canada is limited to The Montreal Exchange.